Anatomy of the Linux kernel

 There is also the GNU C Library (glibc).
 This provides the system call interface that connects to the kernel and provides the mechanism to transition between the user-space application and the kernel.
 This is important because the kernel and user application occupy different protected address spaces.
 And while each user-space process occupies its own virtual address space, the kernel occupies a single address space.
-For more information, see the links in the Resources section.

 The Linux kernel can be further divided into three gross levels.
-At the top is
+At the top

-the system call interface, which implements the basic functions such as
+is the system call interface, which implements the basic functions such as

 write.
-Below the
+Below the system call interface

-the architecture-independent kernel code.
+architecture-independent kernel code.
 This code is common to all of the

 processor architectures supported by Linux.
 Below this is the

-architecture-dependent code, which forms what is more commonly called a BSP (Board
+architecture-dependent code, which forms what is more commonly called a

-the given architecture.
+platform-specific code for the given architecture.

 Properties of the Linux kernel